shababcardinity/fjundzer/README.md

-# Cardinity Payment Gateway for X
+# Cardinity Payment Gateway for PrestaShop
-This module will enable Cardinity payments in your X e-shop.
+This module will enable Cardinity payments in your Presta e-shop.
 If you are using older version of X refer to X branch.

 ### Table of Contents
  [- How to install?](#--how-to-install)